chloezhang1103/assignment2/README.md

 ## Submission

-We use itHub for assignment submission.
-Invitation link:
+We use GitHub for assignment submission.
+Invitation link: https://classroom.github.com/a/henMCG33

 Your assignment notebook should be added to this GitHub repository before the deadline.